French court rules on Shein's age verification for adult products - PRESS AI WORLD

 Politics

-• A Paris court orders Shein to implement age verification for adult products.
+• A Paris court mandated Shein to implement age verification for adult products sold on its platform.

 SHARE THIS ARTICLE: